Marie-Joseph Farcot

-Marie-Joseph-Denis Farcot (1798–1875) was a French engineer, inventor and manufacturer, working mainly with steam engines.
+Marie-Joseph-Denis Farcot (/fɑːrˈkoʊ/ far-KOH, /fr/; 1798–1875) was a French engineer, inventor and manufacturer, working mainly with steam engines.

 His son, Joseph Farcot, was also a noted inventor.

 Early years

 Marie-Joseph-Denis Farcot was born in 1798.
 His father was Joseph Jean Chrysostome Farcot, a former teacher at the college of Juilly, Seine-et-Marne.
 (Note: Joseph Jean Chrysostome Farcot was born at Senlis on 8 April 1744.
 He was a member of the Congregation of the Oratory where he was in turn a teacher of philosophy, experimental physics and mathematics.
 In 1779 he was forced to leave the congregation for family reasons, and took to commerce.
 He moved to Paris, and ran his business until 1793, when his shops were seized and he was thrown in jail.
 After 11 months he was released and became a member of the directory of the department of the Seine, charged with restoring buildings for Catholic worship.
 He held various other posts including a member of the arts council, member of the council on public education and director of statistics.
 He died on 23 August 1815, aged 71.)

 He was orphaned at a young age, and became an apprentice with Achille Colas and with Jecker, an expert maker of precision instruments.
 In 1820 he began work in the studio of Chaillot, where he learned steam engine construction.
 His training led him to create steam engines that were also precise instruments.